material-motion/material-motion/concepts/runtimes.md

 Our recommendation is to make Executors register at runtime the Plans they expect to be able to fulfill.
 This enforces a healthy separation of Plan/Fulfillment.

+If multiple Executors can fulfill a given Plan...what do?

 ### On commit: generate executors

 When a Transaction is committed, the Runtime must generate an executor for each Plan in the Transaction.
 Consider the Transaction log we'd explored above: